Things to do

 - If you cannot book online, see camping bookings for other options.

-Cape Palmerston’s beaches and inland roads are accessible only by four-wheel-drive vehicles.
+Cape Palmerston’s beaches and inland roads are accessible only by high clearance four-wheel-drive vehicles.
 Check tide times before setting out as the beach is not passable at high tide.
 Trailers and caravans are not recommended.
 Be aware that road conditions can vary.
 During times of extended dry or wet weather, drivers can expect difficulties in traversing Cape Palmerston’s roads.

 Boating and fishing